Cycling in the Pyrenees Saint Girons to Foix Voie Verte

 Trail signage on the Saint-Girons to Foix Voie Verte: – What to expect?

 In terms of signage, there are a few noticeboards along the trail itself which give information about where you are in relation to the entire route, highlights along the trail, and distance markers that provide the elevation and how far you are from the next village or town.
 There are some instances where the trail signs are lacking and you need to ‘feel your way’ onto the correct road.
 Again this is just in some short sections and you will find them to be where the local farm access roads are.
-We also did find it a little bit tricky to initially find the beginning of the trail coming from Saint-Girons.
+I also did find it a little bit tricky to initially find the beginning of the trail coming from Saint-Girons.
 The trailhead is located just off the Chemine de Salles which turns off the D117 just out of Saint Girons.
-We have provided a downloadable route map at the bottom of this article and you can see this in better detail there.
+I have provided a downloadable route map at the bottom of this article and you can see this in better detail there.

 What is the best time of year to cycle from Saint-Girons to Foix on the Voie Verte?

 Another great advantage of this cycling route is that it is accessible year-round and not prone to closures due to bad weather in winter.
 So when the higher mountain passes may be closed off with the arrival of the winter snow, this voie verte allows you to ride in the region while other areas may be inaccessible.
-We rode the trail at the end of August and whilst it was a hot summer’s day but because the trail is in the main shaded it was not too bad riding at this time of the year.
+I rode the trail at the end of August and whilst it was a hot summer’s day but because the trail is in the main shaded it was not too bad riding at this time of the year.
 Riding the trail in Spring or Autumn / Fall would however provide you with the best weather where it is neither too hot nor too cold to be out cycling.

 Saint-Girons to Foix Voie Verte: -access points

-Whilst we recommend riding the entire trail to get the full experience, we do understand that for others just a short section is more than enough for a cycle.
+Whilst I recommend riding the entire trail to get the full experience, we do understand that for others just a short section is more than enough for a cycle.
 Here is a list of the towns/villages along the way and from where you can choose to start or end your journey.
 Each of these has an area where you can park a vehicle alongside the trail which makes access that bit easier as well.

 - Saint Girons